landrygeiger/haikus/README.md

 # Haikus

-List all messages in a Groupme group that are haikus.
+List all messages in a GroupMe group that are haikus.

 > **Haiku**, unrhymed poetic form consisting of 17 syllables arranged in three lines of 5, 7, and 5 syllables respectively.
 The haiku first emerged in Japanese literature during the 17th century, as a terse reaction to elaborate poetic traditions, though it did not become known by the name haiku until the 19th century.